 The Durham VA Health Care System (DVAHCS) offers a one year PGY2 Pharmacy Residency in Geriatrics accredited by the American Society of Health-System Pharmacists (ASHP).
 It has been developed by the DVAHCS in cooperation with the Duke Center for the Study of Aging and Human Development and the Durham Geriatric Research Education and Clinical Center (GRECC).
-The resident will work with experienced clinicians, educators and researchers from Campbell University College of Pharmacy and Health Sciences, University of North Carolina (UNC) Eshelman School of Pharmacy, and Duke University School of Medicine.
+The residents will work with experienced clinicians, educators and researchers from Campbell University College of Pharmacy and Health Sciences, University of North Carolina (UNC) Eshelman School of Pharmacy, and Duke University School of Medicine.
 The residency provides trainees experiences in practice areas across the continuum of care including long term care (LTC), ambulatory care, home based care, and hospital settings.
 Interested DVAHCS PGY1 residents can apply for early commitment into the program.

 The primary practice settings of this residency program include LTC in the DVAHCS Community Living Center (CLC) and Ambulatory Care in the Geriatric Patient Aligned Care Team (PACT).
 The CLC is a VA long term care facility (LTCF) that offers long term care, rehabilitation, respite care, and hospice/palliative care services to our Nation’s Veterans.
 Geriatric PACT offers enhanced ambulatory care and interdisciplinary expertise for managing community-dwelling Veterans with challenging healthcare needs due to multiple chronic diseases, coexisting cognitive and functional decline, and psychosocial factors.
 The resident’s rotation schedule is developed at the beginning of the residency year based on the interests and career goals of each resident.
 Schedules may be tailored throughout the year based on resident’s professional goals.